The Dynamic V8 has set the standard in air cleaning–outperforming anything on the market in contaminant control, maintenance and cost of ownership.

 The Dynamic V8 utilizes these basic physical principles and couples them with patented developments in material and composite chemistry and media fiber design.
 The result is revolutionary performance and a new level of energy and operational savings that tips the scale toward the Dynamic V8 whenever the application is MERV 13 or greater.

 Disaster proofing a facility involves a wide range of preventative measures.
-The Dynamic V8 Air Cleaning System has passed rigid Special Seismic Certification requirements from the California Office of Statewide Health Planning and Development (OSHPD) through 12/31/2016.
-See the video
+The Dynamic V8 Air Cleaning System has passed rigid Special Seismic Certification requirements from the California Office of Statewide Health Planning and Development (OSHPD) through 12/31/2022.

-In the video, the Dynamic V8 Air Cleaning System is tested on a triaxial seismic table which can shake a 10,000 lb load up to 18 G force (ZPA) at 200 Hz.
-These tests are performed by Amidyne Group Inc. to the American QA program 10CFR50 Appendix B, or to the applicable Canadian QA programs (CSA CAN Z299.2, applicable parts of N286.1 and N286.2, and applicable parts of ISO 17025).
+Pictured: a Dynamic V8 Air Cleaning System is tested on a triaxial seismic table which can shake a 10,000 lb load up to 18 G force (ZPA) at 200 Hz by Amidyne Group Inc. to the American QA program 10CFR50 Appendix B, and/or to the applicable Canadian QA programs (CSA CAN Z299.2, applicable parts of N286.1 and N286.2, and applicable parts of ISO 17025).